-Any Fontbonne employees intending to drive Fontbonne students or prospective students on a planned University-sponsored activity in University rented vehicles or in privately-owned vehicles must be approved by Fontbonne University as an authorized driver in accordance with section two of this document, must hold a Missouri Class E driver's license or equivalent from another state, and must adhere to the guidelines stated in this document.
-Planned University-sponsored activities include, but are not limited to, class field trips, athletic events, service projects and trips, and prospective student visits.
+Any Fontbonne employees intending to drive Fontbonne students on a planned University-sponsored activity in University rented vehicles or in privately-owned vehicles must be approved by Fontbonne University as an authorized driver in accordance with section two of this document, must hold a Missouri Class E driver's license or equivalent from another state, and must adhere to the guidelines stated in this document.
+Planned University-sponsored activities include, but are not limited to, class field trips, athletic events, service project, and trips.

-Any Fontbonne students intending to drive Fontbonne employees and/or students or prospective students on a planned University-sponsored activity in a University rented vehicle must be approved by Fontbonne University as an authorized driver in accordance with section two of this document and must adhere to the guidelines stated in this document.
+Any Fontbonne students intending to drive Fontbonne employees and/or students on a planned University-sponsored activity in a University rented vehicle must be approved by Fontbonne University as an authorized driver in accordance with section two of this document and must adhere to the guidelines stated in this document.
 Students are not permitted to drive University-owned vehicles.
-Final permission for an authorized student driver to drive is at the discretion of the activity sponsor.
-Planned University-sponsored activities include, but are not limited to, class field trips, athletic events, service projects and trips, and prospective student visits.
+Final permission for an authorized student driver to drive other University owned or rented vehicles is at the discretion of the activity sponsor.
+Planned University-sponsored activities include, but are not limited to, class field trips, athletic contests, service projects, and trips.